vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 Tanzu Application Platform supports RBAC (role-based access control) authorization.
 It provide six default roles to set up permissions for users and service accounts within a namespace on a cluster that runs one of the Tanzu Application Platform profiles.
 Following are the default roles.

-Four roles are for users:
+The following four roles are for users:
  * `app-editor`
  * `app-viewertekton`
  * `app-operator`
  * `service-operator`

-Two roles are for service accounts associated with the Tanzu Supply Chain:
+The following two roles are for service accounts associated with the Tanzu Supply Chain:
 * `workload`
 * `deliverable`

-See [Tanzu Application Platform authorization](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.5/tap/authn-authz-overview.html) for more information.
+For more information, see [Tanzu Application Platform authorization](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/1.6/tap/authn-authz-overview.html).

 ## Developer tools (Inner-Loop)